giltayar/module-resolution-from-the-ground-up/06-typescript-module-resolution/01-introduction/README.md

 - And determines what the types are accoording to a fixed set of rules

-- To understand these three, we need to understand the various options
+- To understand these three, we need to understand the various options in `tsconfig.json` and how they affect these three things.

+- The next lessons will explain the options in `tsconfig.json` that affect module resolution.